-Each year, the RSPCA receives over 110,000 calls to our 1300 ANIMAL hotline.
-Just this year 1,097 distress calls about animals (usually dogs) being left in cars in the heat have been received by our Inspectorate.
+Each year, the RSPCA receives over 354,941 calls to our 1300 ANIMAL hotline.
+Every year there are over 1,000 distress calls about animals (usually dogs) being left in cars in the heat have been received by our Inspectorate.

 - Vehicles in the sun get hot at any time of the year.